 In April US President Nixon authorises the invasion of Cambodia by a joint US-South Vietnamese force of 30,000 troops.
-Tasked with destroying Vietnamese communist bases inside Cambodia, the force pushes the Vietnamese further into Cambodia but is otherwise ineffective and is forced to withdraw in June by the US Congress.
+Tasked with destroying Vietnamese communist bases inside Cambodia, the troops push the Vietnamese further into Cambodia but are otherwise ineffective and are forced to withdraw in June by the US Congress.

 In China, Sihanouk forms a government in exile and builds an alliance with the Khmer Rouge.
 Both Sihanouk and the Khmer Rouge are intent on seeing the overthrow of the Lon Nol government.

 The Khmer Rouge receive military aid and training from the North Vietnamese and support from China and are quickly transformed into an effective fighting force, expanding from a small guerilla outfit of less than 5,000 to an army of 100,000 in a matter of months.

 1973 - In an attempt to prop-up the Lon Nol government, halt the Khmer Rouge assault and destroy North Vietnamese bases in Cambodia, the Nixon administration secretly intensifies the bombing of the country, without government authorisation, and despite having signed a peace agreement with the North Vietnamese on 27 January.

 1974 - In March the Khmer Rouge capture the old capital of Odongk, north of Phnom Penh.
 In a foretaste of what is to come, the city is destroyed, its 20,000 inhabitants are dispersed into the countryside, and teachers and public servants are executed.

 1975 - Now in control of most of the Cambodian countryside, the Khmer Rouge surround and isolate the capital Phnom Penh, which has swollen with refugees fleeing the Khmer Rouge and the US bombers.
 The noose steadily tightens.
 On 17 April, Phnom Penh falls.
 Within days the city's entire population of over two million is marched into the countryside at gunpoint.